 What kinds of faults could occur if an electrostatic discharge is introduced into a general-purpose CMOS logic IC?
-What can I do to prevent faults?
+How can the faults be prevented?

 If an excessive electrostatic discharge is introduced into a general-purpose CMOS logic IC, it could be permanently damaged.